Bryce Canyon at a Glance

 Planning your visit

-Best time to visit Bryce Canyon for seniors
+Best time to visit Bryce Canyon: sun, snow, and 8,000 feet

 May – June — Our top recommendation